Food Shelf & Meal Program Support

 Direct Service Programs

 The Fare For All program purchases fruits, vegetables and frozen meat in bulk to provide balanced, nutritious options at 31 sites across the metro.
 By buying in bulk, food is available at up to 40% off grocery store prices.
 Community-supported and open to everyone, Fare for All’s structure means the more people who participate, the more buying power we have, and the lower the overall price.
 Fare For All sites accept cash, credit/debit cards and EBT.

 Nourishing kids to learn.

-If you are a school, faith organization, and other community group interested in purchasing kid packs through The Food Group, please contact Sarah Schmidt.
+If you are a school, faith organization, and other community groups interested in purchasing kid packs through The Food Group, please contact Lily Paul.

 Ensuring access to nutritious food.